Airbus-A330-bruh/GAME_STASH_VERSION_2.0/README.txt

 https://docs.google.com/document/d/1_FmH3BlSBQI7FGgAQL59-ZPe8eCxs35wel6JUyVaG8Q/edit?tab=t.0 - This is for online use, as most games require an internet connection to function.
 Some may not work.
 This is where you find most of the games and utilities.

 https://eaglercraft.com/mc/1.8.8/ - RIP (it's blocked; get the HTML file instead..)
 Update - The HTML files are on the stash, but they are broken again. https://eaglecraft.global.ssl.fastly.net/ - WORKING MINERCRAFT.
-Just change the Wi-Fi to guest
+Just change the Wi-Fi to guest or use the HTML files fam

 https://turnfight.com - sometimes works, but I'm not sure anymore.

 https://artmathandmore.7s.com.tr/ - prolly never gonna get blocked bruh

-https://softbear.com/  - most games are blocked.
-All games are blocked.
+https://softbear.com/  - All games are blocked.

 h@cks and pr0xys.
 This is good, don't let it get blocked, it has op some options Rammers 6, 8, and 9 work sometimes.